jenydu/cnvds/README.md

     (pLI/pHI/pTS), return the list of genes that don’t have a score in the corresponding reference table, and print out the percentage of genes without a score.
-(Note: it is recommended that you run this function after finding the dosage sensitivity scores for sanity check purposes.)
+(Note: it is recommended that you run this function before finding the dosage sensitivity scores, for sanity check purposes.)
 -   `plotCNVcounts()`: Given a list of CNV calls, plot the total number of unique duplication and deletion CNV regions in each chromosome.